WordPress/wordpress-playground/packages/docs/site/docs/14-contributor-day/01-index.md

 ### Test a Gutenberg PR with the web version of WordPress Playground

 You can manually test a Gutenberg pull request directly from your browser.
-Given a pull request URL, https://github.com/WordPress/gutenberg/pull/51239, copy the ID (in this case, `51239`) and paste it into the following link: https://playground.wordpress.net/?gutenberg-pr=51239.
+Given a pull request URL, https://github.com/WordPress/gutenberg/pull/51239, copy the ID (in this case, `51239`) and paste it at https://playground.wordpress.net/gutenberg.html.
 Use your specific pull request ID.
-Open this Playground link in your browser to initiate a new WordPress playground where you can manually review and validate the changes proposed in the pull request.
+Once you press "Go," your Pull Request will open in a new WordPress Playground where you can review the proposed changes!

 ![Mermaid chart](https://github.com/WordPress/wordpress-playground/assets/779993/d4bc5a27-1401-4f35-bc68-2fad0ef699d5)